 Windows 10 makes data backups effortless.
-Amidst many changes, Microsoft has been stepping up its backup game without dropping tried and tested features.
+Amidst many changes to Windows 10 maintenance settings, Microsoft has been stepping up its backup game without dropping tried and tested features.
 Windows 10 is well prepared for the cloud based storage revolution and still offers everything you need to secure files locally.

 We have summarized every native backup, restore, recovery, and repair option we could find on Windows 10.
 Use our simple tips and never despair over lost data again!

 Local Storage Backup

 Local storage is the practice of saving your files onto physical locations such as your PC or onto a thumb drive.
 These are safe and readily accessible methods of saving files which do not require an internet connection.

 File History is a relatively new method of securely saving files onto a separate pen drive (available for Windows 8 and 10).

 To find the File History program, hit the Windows Key, search for file history and click Restore your files with File History.
 You can also access this program in your Control Panel under Windows Key + X > Control Panel > System and Security > File History.

 The difference between File History and a simple file transfer is its ability to schedule backups regularly onto your thumb drive.
 From the File History window, click on Configure File History settings to get started.